saravanan2607/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-Using a function Circulate
+Using a function Circulate.

 ### Step 2:
-create two variables as eval and int data type
+create two variables as eval and int data type.

 ### Step 3:
-Get the value from the user for the number of rotation
+Get the value from the user for the number of rotation.
 ### Step 4:
-Using the slicing concept rotate the list
+Using the slicing concept rotate the list.

 ### Step 5:
-Give the print statement
+Give the print statement .

 ### Step 6:
 End of Program

 ## Program:
 ``` py
 #Program to circulate N values.